 Geo-fencing is a revolutionary technique introduced using GPS technology as its basis.
 It has served the purpose of businesses around the world in many ways by strengthening security, preventing route deviation, enhancing productivity etc. With geofencing, companies can strictly monitor the activity of every vehicle in their fleet and take quick measures in case of an emergency.

-The fleet telematics is a booming industry with constant induction of new functionalities in the technology.
+Fleet telematics is a booming industry with the constant induction of new functionalities in the technology.
 Limitless possibilities are lying ahead for the researchers and innovators related to this field.

 Induction of AR (Augmented Reality) Technology: